 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision-maker in making decisions regarding resource allocation and assessing performance.
 The Company views its operations and manages its business in one operating segment.

-Cash, Cash Equivalents, Restricted Cash and Marketable securities
+Cash, Cash Equivalents and Restricted Cash

 The Company considers all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
 Cash equivalents include amounts invested in money market accounts.